Conversation Scenarios

 Who will I talk to?

-Pick a topic that interests you from the Discover list and start chatting in real time with others who are curious about the same things.
+Pick a topic that interests you from the Discover list or wait for someone to click on yours.
+Then start chatting in real time with others who are curious about the same things.

 Why Camille?